top of page

 Before using the card, families may also want to write in the patient’s physician, emergency contact, medications, allergies, and any individualized care instructions.

-Note: These cards are intended to help communicate important NDI information in urgent or unfamiliar care settings.
+Note: These cards help communicate important NDI / AVP-R information in urgent or unfamiliar care settings.
 They do not replace individualized medical advice from the patient’s care team.

 Click the arrow and print 3.38 × 2.13 inches for wallet size.